OMEMO support in Tails

 OTR is the current default chat encryption option on Tails.
 OTR is 10 years old and was never designed for modern day instant messaging.

-#5 Updated by Kurtis almost 3 years ago
+#5 Updated by Kurtis about 3 years ago

 Gajim's omemo plugin was put into the Debian sid repository a few weeks ago: https://packages.debian.org/sid/gajim-omemo I'm assuming it could be backported.